Governance and Management

 Strategic Priorities and Goals

 Strategic Priorities are approved annually at the Annual General Meeting.
 Each year the CUC Board of Trustees reviews the goals against needs and what has been accomplished.
-The following goals were approved at the 2017 AGM:

 The CUC ensures that it has resources to maintain its own sustainability in order to advance the cost-effective achievement of the following four primary goals:

 - Enhance religious exploration and spiritual growth grounded in the vision, principles, sources, and aspirations of the Canadian Unitarian Universalist (UU) movement;

 - Advance socially responsible actions to live out our vision of interdependence, love, and justice to bring benefit to Canadian and global communities;

 - Build community resilience so our congregations and communities are connected to each other, and thrive organizationally, economically, and socially in a diverse, multi-generational context;

 - Strengthen local, regional, national, and global networks of collaborative and interdependent UU congregations and communities.

 Within these Goals, the CUC Board focused attention on the following strategic priorities: